top of page

 "I check the counties I'm researching in quite often on USGenWeb as new information is being added" - Peggy Clemens Lauritzen.

-Another website that isn't genealogy specific comes helps us understand place names.
+Another website that isn't genealogy-specific helps us understand place names.

 According to Drew Smith of the GenealogyGuys.com podcast, "The USGS Geographic Names Information System because it can provide locations for places that no longer exist."

-Since genealogy research depends on time and location, we need to know the legal restrictions and statutes that impacted our ancestor's lives.
+Since genealogy research depends on time and location, we must know the legal restrictions and statutes impacting our ancestors' lives.

 She says this website is handy for the years 1789 - 1875.
-There are some ways to search the Congression statues for individual ancestors as well.
-Definitely worth checking out.
+There are also some ways to search the congressional statutes for individual ancestors.
+It's definitely worth checking out.

 More Lists of Little-Known Websites

-The UK Based Family Tree website did something similar, and 3 professional genealogists shared resources I haven't heard of.
+The UK-based Family Tree website did something similar; three professional genealogists shared resources I hadn't heard of.
 Read about the 1881 Crew Lists Database, Contributions to the rebuilding of St Paul's, and the Placenames Database of Ireland.

-A special shout-out goes to the US Family Tree Magzine for their list of 23 Unexpected Websites You Can Use for Genealogy Research because they included one that we're particularly partial to - YOUTUBE!
-We like this suggestion so much that we have video training for FHF Xtra Members available here.
+A special shout-out goes to US Family Tree Magazine for their list of 23 Unexpected Websites You Can Use for Genealogy Research.
+They included one that we're particularly partial to—YOUTUBE!
+We like this suggestion so much that video training for FHF Xtra Members is available here.

 Note: To leave a comment, you will be asked to sign in with your Facebook or Google Account.
 This action will help reduce spam comments on our site.
 I hope you'll understand.